-Knowing how to calibrate the Phantom 4 Vision Positioning System is very important.
-If the vision sensors and system is not working correctly, then the Phantom 4 quadcopter could experience height loss, height drop, not recognize obstacles and also crash.
-You may also receive the Phantom 4 Vision Position errors.
+Calibrating the vision sensors on your Phantom 4 is important.
+If the vision sensors and system is not working correctly, then the Phantom 4 quadcopter can experience height loss and drop quickly.

-Below, I have the individual steps to calibrate the Vision Position System on the Phantom 4 using the DJI Assistant 2 app.
-There is also a terrific easy to follow video for calibrating the Phantom 4 Vision sensors.
+Below, you will find the instructions to calibrate the vision sensors on the Phantom 4 using the DJI Assistant 2 app.
+There is also a terrific easy to follow video for calibrating the Phantom 4 vision sensors.

 Basically, you will be calibrating both the front and bottom vision sensors.
 You will hold the Phantom 4 and point the nose toward the screen.
 Next, you will line up corners to the onscreen boxes.
 You will need to complete both horizontal and vertical calibration of the Vision Position Sensors.

 Please note that if calibrating the Vision Sensors doesn’t fix your Phantom 4 flight problems, you should also calibrate the Phantom 4 Compass and the Phantom 4 IMU.
 Don’t forget to check to see if there is a new firmware release as these can also contain fixes for flight problems.

 Before the Phantom 4 Vision System calibration instructions, we have some information about the Phantom 4 Vision Positioning System and its sensors.
 This Vision Position System is terrific drone technology.